openhwgroup/cvw/docs/docker/README.md

 Options:

+- USE_PODMAN:
+    - by default, docker is used
-- use podman instead of docker: USE_PODMAN=1
+    - set USE_PODMAN=1 otherwise
+- UBUNTU_BUILD:
-- ubuntu_wally: fetch by default
+    - fetch by default
-    - build: UBUNTU_BUILD=1
+    - set UBUNTU_BUILD=1 if you want to build with Dockerfile.ubuntu
+- TOOLCHAINS_BUILD:
-- toolchains: fetch by default
+    - fetch by default
-    - build: TOOLCHAINS_BUILD=1
+    - set TOOLCHAINS_BUILD=1 if you want to build with Dockerfile.build

-    - use local toolchain: TOOLCHAINS_MOUNT
+#### Image Building Script: get_images.sh

+Options (if you want to build the images):

+- DOCKER_EXEC:
+    - docker by default
+    - if you want to use podman, then set it to $(which podman)
+- UBUNTU_BUILD: value other than 0 if you want to build it instead of fetching it
+- TOOLCHAINS_BUILD: value other than 0 if you want to build it instead of fetching it

-#### Regression Script
+#### Regression Script: run_regression.sh

 There are two parts for regression: